 Do you want to gain an academic teaching qualification from a UK university which has been training teachers for over 100 years?

-This course leads to a Postgraduate Certificate in Education (PGCE), an academic teaching qualification which blends applied teaching theory and practice in its four taught modules and two, six-week blocks of practical teaching.
+Each route leads to a Certificate in Education (PGCE); an academic teaching qualification which blends applied teaching theory and practice in its four taught modules and two, six-week blocks of practical teaching.
 Topics covered include teaching and learning, classroom management and organisation and assessment.

 You will undertake your two teaching practices in a local school, where, for example, you are already employed or where you have arranged a placement.
 You will be supported and assessed by an in-school mentor and a personal academic tutor from the University.
 This is a full-time programme and as such you should be available full time in school during your teaching practice periods.